Bangladesh Nationalist Party: Allegations of corruption and patronage

-During the periods the Bangladesh Nationalist Party (BNP) was in power, specifically from 1991 to 1996 and 2001 to 2006 under the leadership of Khaleda Zia, allegations of various types of corruption surfaced, including the embezzlement of funds through charitable trusts and government contracts, and most of these were subsequently proven.
-In the Zia Charitable Trust case filed by the Anti-Corruption Commission in August 2011, Khaleda Zia and her associates were accused of diverting approximately 2 crore 14 lakh BDT (about 250,000 USD at that time) from a trust fund designated for orphans and the poor towards personal assets, such as purchasing land for party activities; she was convicted in 2018 and sentenced to five years in prison, but the High Court acquitted her in 2024.
-Similarly, in a case filed in 2008 regarding the embezzlement of 3 crore 15 lakh BDT from the Zia Orphanage Trust for unauthorized expenses, Khaleda Zia was sentenced to 10 years in prison in 2016, which the Supreme Court overturned in January 2025.
-As a result, she was exonerated from the remaining corruption charges, and the path for her potential participation in elections was paved.
+During the periods the Bangladesh Nationalist Party (BNP) was in power, specifically from 1991 to 1996 and from 2001 to 2006 under the leadership of Khaleda Zia, allegations of various types of corruption surfaced, including the embezzlement of funds through charitable trusts and government contracts, many of which were subsequently proven.
+In the Zia Charitable Trust case filed by the Anti-Corruption Commission in August 2011, Khaleda Zia and her associates were accused of diverting approximately 2.14 crore BDT (about US$250,000 at that time) from a trust fund designated for orphans and the poor towards personal assets, such as purchasing land for party activities; she was convicted in 2018 and sentenced to five years in prison, but the High Court acquitted her in 2024.
+Similarly, in a case filed in 2008 regarding the embezzlement of 3.15 crore BDT from the Zia Orphanage Trust for unauthorized expenses, Khaleda Zia was sentenced to 10 years in prison in 2016, which the Supreme Court overturned in January 2025.
+As a result, she was exonerated from the remaining corruption charges, paving the way for her potential participation in elections.
 BNP leaders have consistently described these legal proceedings as politically motivated trials orchestrated by the rival Awami League government.

-Additional allegations were also brought forward targeting infrastructure and procurement contracts during the 2001-2006 tenure.
-For instance: the GATCO case was filed in September 2007 against Khaleda Zia and 14 others for causing a loss of 1.45 billion (145 crore) BDT to the state by rigging tenders for gas infrastructure contracts to favor allies; although these investigations were initiated during the military-backed caretaker government in 2007, they yielded mixed judicial results in the face of claims regarding the weakness of evidence.
-Bangladesh's low ranking during the BNP regime was reflected in Transparency International's 'Corruption Perceptions Index'.
+Additional allegations were brought forward targeting infrastructure and procurement contracts during the 2001–2006 tenure.
+For instance, the GATCO case was filed in September 2007 against Khaleda Zia and 14 others for causing a loss of 1.45 billion (145 crore) BDT to the state by rigging tenders for gas infrastructure contracts to favour allies; although these investigations were initiated during the military-backed caretaker government in 2007, they yielded mixed judicial results in the face of claims regarding the weakness of evidence.
+Bangladesh's low ranking during the BNP regime was reflected in Transparency International's Corruption Perceptions Index.
 In 2001, the score was 15 out of 100, which improved slightly to stand at 26 by 2006.
 While this attributed structural corruption to elite capture by all parties, specific BNP-related scandals further entrenched the perception of nepotism in the allocation of state resources.

 It is alleged that during the BNP regime, patronage networks consolidated party loyalty through the appointment of family members and associates to key government positions.